Wickford: Drug dealer who had £400k worth of cocaine is jailed

 Main article content

-He admitted the charges and was sentenced to a total of 34 months in prison at Southend Crown Court on March 3.
+Connor admitted all charges and was sentenced to a total of eight years at Basildon Crown Court today, Monday 28 February.

 During a search of the 28-year-old’s car, officers found a ‘bag for life’ containing £80,000 in cash in the boot.

 During a search of Connor's home about £140,000 in cash was found

 Cocaine seized by officers had a street value of about £400K

 During a search of Connor's home, officers found around £140K in cash

 Officers from our serious and organised crime unit uncovered three 1kg bricks of cocaine

 All the drugs have been destroyed and a proceeds of crime hearing will be held in due course.

 Detective Inspector Yoni Adler, of the serious and organised crime unit, said: